 The Original Gang

-Fortune left the Gang, and they attempted to go on without him, but were stopped by the Joker's manipulations.
-Later, while battling the Justice League and their successors, the second Royal Flush Gang, the original Gang was killed.
+When Fortune left the Gang, and they attempted to go on without him, but were stopped by the Joker's manipulations.
+Later, while battling the Justice League and their successors, the second Royal Flush Gang, the original King, Queen and Ten were killed.

 The Second Gang